 Kermit is right: It’s not easy being green.
 But in today’s competitive tourism landscape, if you want to lure eco-conscious travelers to your city, it’s essential.
 That’s why hot spots around the U.S. are taking major steps to be to become more eco-friendly.

 In a survey released Tuesday, RewardExpert, a company that helps travelers maximize their mileage and points for travel, looked at 53 top destinations to see which one takes the prize as the greenest big city in the U.S. To make the determination, no plane trips were required.
-Data was gathered from the U.S. Census Bureau, Alliance for Biking & Walking, Trust for Public Land and other sources, and was sliced and diced on 20 metrics across five key categories: ecotourism, transportation, lifestyle,
+Data was gathered from the U.S. Census Bureau, Alliance for Biking & Walking, Trust for Public Land and other sources, and was sliced and diced on 20 metrics across five key categories: ecotourism, transportation, lifestyle, policy and environment.

 Surprisingly, some of the country’s most bustling urban areas — with large populations and plenty of skyscrapers and concrete — trend green.